BenWiederhake/spread/README.md

 ## Install

+### Dependencies

+You need to install restic in one way or another.
+See their [installation page](https://restic.readthedocs.io/en/stable/020_installation.html).

+`restic-run` uses `sftp` to test connectivity.

+I highly recommend `lftp` to do such things as determine repository size, delete snapshots, etc.  However, it's not strictly necessary.

+### `restic-run` itself

 You don't need to copy the binaries, and can just use them from your git clone.
 However, you may find it convenient to copy the content of `bin/` to somewhere on your `$PATH`.
 Maybe `/usr/local/bin/`, maybe `~/bin/`, whatever you like.